rdcoletta/genomic_prediction_svs/README.md

 # Structural variation and genomic prediction: a simulation approach

-by Rafael Della Coletta, Alex Lipka, Martin Bohn, and Candice Hirsch (June 2019 - February 2020).
+by Rafael Della Coletta, Alex Lipka, Martin Bohn, and Candice Hirsch

 > The objective of this project is to simulate traits in one or more environments and analyze the effects of structural variants in genome prediction accuracy.
 The overall workflow for the simulations involves simulating traits, running genomic prediction models and validating results.